Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 While the walk currently had been hot and boring, I set my resolve to walk, come hell or high water!

-After leaving Carregado, we turned right onto the Estrada da Central, 3.5 long kilometers of open, hot pavement once again!
+After leaving Carregado, we turned right onto the Estrada da Central, first crossed a bridge and were faced with 3.5 long kilometers of open, hot pavement once again!
 Here I am, smiling through the heat!
 The Way ahead on the open road looks very long, doesn't it?

-After the long pavement section, we entered into the cute little town of Vila Nova da Rainha at approximately 20.7 kilometers into the day.
-Here is Rich, walking into town.
+After the long pavement section, you will come to a T-intersection with the N3 in the cute little town of Vila Nova da Rainha at approximately 20.7 kilometers into the day.
+Cross over the N3 and continue on a parallel road.
+Pass by a picnic area.
+Here is Rich, walking into town, below.

 And of course, the sandy lane follows the railroad tracks going toward Azambuja!